Has-X/smileyapp/README.md

 * **Privacy-First Context** — shaped to avoid unnecessary data requests and respect boundaries.

 This fine-tuned model is what makes Smiley different: it is not just any general-purpose AI, but one carefully adapted to act as a wellbeing companion that runs fully offline.

----

-## 🚀 Quick Start (Online)

-The easiest way to begin is by opening [**https://smiley.hasx.dev**](https://smiley.hasx.dev) in your browser.

-Smiley will walk you through a gentle onboarding: setting your theme, enabling encryption, choosing your model, and creating a personal profile.
-From the start, your experience feels tailored, safe, and fully yours.

----

 ## 💻 Self-Hosting (Offline Setup)